dsoto/ENSP-330-notes/motivation.md

 estimations will help you evaluate the quality of the evidence used to support claims about new energy policies or technologies.

+## Guiding questions
+- How can we construct an energy system that meets the needs of human health and climate?
+- How do we determine if a proposed energy solution is likely to be beneficial?

+## Learning objectives
+- Development of critical thinking skills applied to global energy issues
+- Develop model thinking and quantitative estimation skills for energy use
+- Understanding of the multiple technical, social, and policy issues surrounding energy implementations

 # Readings
 - Mackay-01
 - HK-01 Introduction
+- Oakley, A Mind for Numbers
+- Newport, How to Become a Straight-A Student

 ## Motivation
 - Our energy system has delivered enormous benefits.